pulzze/autoflow-documentation/docs/ids/action-data-jwt-decode/tooltip.md

-Decode JWT into its claim/data
+Decodes JWT into its claim/data